dpnm-ni/ni_mon_client/docs/DefaultApi.md

 get topology

-Return a topology with lists of node ids and link ids
+Return a topology with lists of node names and link ids

 ### Example
 ```python